Minighost/screenshot-cpp-mg/README.md

 - Does not account for non-uniform DPR settings
   - If you have different DPR settings (100%, 125%, 150%, etc) for each monitor, it might lead to some wonky results
   - Always uses the DPR of your primary monitor
+- Doesn't work when an elevated fullscreen app is running
+  - Pretty much any game with a kernel level anti-cheat
+  - Valorant, Battlefield 6, and Wuthering Waves all didn't allow screenshots
+  - Fix: Run program as admin

 ## Disclaimer